Postdoctoral Researcher @ EPFL

 Research Interests

-I work on periodicity detection in astronomical data, mostly spectra, with applications such as binary stars characterization, analysis of stellar pulsation modes, star-planet interactions, and exoplanet detection in the presence of stellar activity.
+My research centers around the planned Wide-field Spectroscopic Telescope (WST), where I focus on variability and time-domain analysis in astronomical spectroscopy.
+I work on periodicity detection in astronomical data, mostly spectra, with applications such as analysis of stellar pulsation modes, binary stars characterization, star-planet interactions, and exoplanet detection in the presence of stellar activity.

 The SPARTA Code Library